weaverbel/intro-computational-thinking/content/0-intro.md

 Computational thinking is an essential prerequisite for anyone wanting to learn to write computer code.

-While there is no one agreed-upon definition of computational thinking, it can be described as a set of strategies to enable people to solve complex problems.
+There are many different definitions of computational thinking.
+However, it can be described as a set of strategies to enable people to solve problems, especially complex ones.

-Jeannette Wing (1), of Columbia University, brought the idea of computational thinking to prominence in a 2006 paper.
+Professor Jeannette Wing (1) brought computational thinking to prominence in a 2006 paper.
 She says, *"Informally, computational thinking describes the mental activity in formulating a problem to admit a computational solution.
 The solution can be carried out by a human or machine, or more generally, by combinations of humans and machines."*

 The BBC provides a good definition: